Rex--/gomap/README.md

 Commands
 --------
   * help       - Prints all commands, or a specific command's help.
-  * stop     - Stops gomap.
+  * exit/quit  - Stops gomap.
   * function   - If no args, then it prints out all functions in you project.
 Else it print all the instances of the function.
   * file       - If no args, prints out all the files in the project.
 Else it prints all the functions in the file.